wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    <br /><br />

 Documents:
    * A business impact analysis (BIA) is a functional analysis that lists the critical and necessary business functions, their resource dependencies, and their level of criticality to the overall organization.
 Risks.
+Minimum Operating Requirements (MOR)
-   * The business continuity plan (BCP) considers all aspects that are affected by a disaster, including functions, systems, personnel, and facilities, and lists and prioritizes the services that are needed.
+   * The business continuity plan (BCP) "what" considers all aspects that are affected by a disaster, including functions, systems, personnel, and facilities, and lists and prioritizes the services that are needed.
    * A contingency plan provides instruction on what personnel should do until the functions and systems are restored to full  functionality.
-   * A disaster recovery plan (DRP) is implemented when the emergency occurs and includes the steps to restore functions and systems.
+   * A disaster recovery plan (DRP) "how" is implemented when the emergency occurs and includes the steps to restore functions and systems.
+Includes identification of specific hardware.
    <br /><br />

+DRP lifecycle phases:
+   1. Mitigation
+   2. Preparation (for preparedness)
+   3. Response (activation, execution)
+   4. Recovery toward normalcy
+   <br /><br />

 System resilience is the ability of a system, device, or data center to recover quickly and continue operating after an equipment failure, power outage, or other disruption.
 It involves the use of redundant components or facilities.

-Metrics defined by BIA (Business Impact Assessment):
+Metrics defined by BIA (Business Impact Assessment): REMEMBER MTD &LT;= RTO + WRT
    * RPO (Recovery Point Objective) = Maximum tolerable <strong>data</strong> loss period
    * RTO (Recovery Time Objective) = Recovery <strong>time</strong> to a defined service level
    * WRT (Work Recovery Time) = Max. time to verify integrity of systems & data